-Full guidelines for oral presentations are available on the General Assembly website.
+Full guidelines for oral presentations are available on the General Assembly website a few months before the meeting (link to 2017 version not available at the time of writing).
 Oral presentations are organised by session, as indicated in the programme.
 They are scheduled in specific lecture rooms together with the time of presentation.
 The 15-minute-long oral sessions are scheduled in four time blocks per day, each of which is 90 minutes long.
 Please note that the duration of an oral presentation includes 3 minutes for questions and discussion, i.e. a 15 minute talk should comprise of a 12 minutes presentation and 3 minutes of discussion and questions.